andrey-helldar/blacklist-server/README.md

 {
   "error": {
     "code": 400,
-    "msg": ["The type must be one of email, host, phone or ip, null given."]
+    "msg": ["The type must be one of email, url, phone or ip, null given."]
   },
  "request": {
    "type": "foo",